Questions and answers regarding Perfect Privacy

 Another typical attack vector is the so called browser tracking: By analyzing information provided by your internet browser it may be possible to uniquely identify users to some extent.
 Remedy can be gained by using the “Incognito”-mode of your browser, as Firefox and Chrome offer.
 The Squid proxy services on the Perfect Privacy servers filter header information that may be used for identification, and thus can help to improve anonymity.

 Thus we prevent access to BitTorrent trackers on these servers, to avoid unnecessary trouble for the hosting companies and ourselves as well.

 Most Perfect Privacy servers are not affected and all ports and services can be used without any limitations.

 If you do not have an adequate router you can order one at our partner flashrouter.com who provides several router models pre-configured for the use with Perfect Privacy.
-For more information on this please visit our router site.
+For more information on this please visit our router site and our router forum.

 Accounts & payment

 - Visa, Mastercard, American Express, Bank Transfer, AliPay, LiqPay, payment with mobile phone and many more via Paymentwall

 - WebMoney, PerfectMoney, OK Pay, Paxum, LiteCoin and more via LavaPay